dobri-ivanov/Coding-SoftUni-CSharp/README.md

 - 04 Built-in Functions
 - 05 Subqueries and Joins
 - 06 Indices and Data Aggregation
-- 07 Functions and Procedures
+- 07 Functions and Stored Procedures
 - 08 Reflection and Attributes
 - 09 Triggers and Transactions